Smiler (musician)

-Joseph Bartlett-Vanderpuye, better known by his stage name Smiler, is a British rapper, who was born in London.
+Joseph Nii Lante Bartlett-Vanderpuye, better known by his stage name Smiler, is a British rapper, who was born in London.
 Vanderpuye first entered the limelight after releasing an underground mixtape in 2009, as well as the single "Enza".

 After being spotted by a talent scout, Vanderpuye was signed to Warner Music UK, and released his debut single, "Delorean", featuring fellow rapper Wretch 32 in March 2012.

 Vanderpuye ended his relationship with Warner Music in 2013 following the release of his fourth single, "Brand New Style".
 He then launched his own imprint Portfolio Music in 2014 where as Director he's signed and developed multiple acts.